abhilashmnair/Sarcasm-Detection-with-BERT-and-GCN/README.md

-# Sarcasm Detection using BERT and GCN
+# Sarcasm Detection using Bidirectional Encoder Representation for Transformers and Graph Convolutional Network

 This repository contains the code used in our paper: